-Pickler Memorial Library currently has a book and media collection of over 400,000 volumes including both U.S. and Missouri Document Depositories, augmented by subscriptions to approximately 2,100 journals and periodicals, 1.5 million microforms, and an increasing number of electronic information resources.
-In addition to its strong on campus collections, the library is a member of the MOBIUS library system which allows students and faculty to easily borrow library materials from over 50 Missouri academic institutions.
-The library contains several special collections donated by distinguished faculty and alumni, including the Schwengel Lincoln collection.
-The library also has important research collections in the microform, including Landmarks of Science I and II, Early English Books I and II, and Early American Imprints, Series I. Evans.
-The elephant folio limited facsimile edition of John J. Audubon's Birds of America is also available for viewing.
+Pickler Memorial Library currently has a book and media collection of over 400,000 volumes including both U.S. and Missouri Document Depositories, augmented by subscriptions to approximately 2,100 journals and periodicals, and 1.5 million microforms.
+In addition to an expanding collection of books, periodicals, and microforms, and to an increasing number of online electronic information resources, the library contains several special collections donated by distinguished faculty and alumni.
+Along with our strong on-campus collections, the library is a member of the MOBIUS library system, which allows students and faculty to easily borrow library materials from over 50 Missouri academic institutions.
+For more information on the library, visit the University's web page.

 Magruder Hall, built in 1955 and expanded in 1968, provides unusual opportunity for the interchange of scientific knowledge.
 The Division of Science is housed in Magruder Hall along with the disciplines of biology and chemistry.
-Research laboratories and preparation rooms, an observatory, a greenhouse chamber, and other facilities in Magruder Hall provide undergraduates scholarly interaction and research opportunities with faculty members.
-A 2.5 million-dollar renovation of the 1955 portion of the building was completed in 1985 and not only added a handsome look to the building but also provided state-ofthe art teaching and research laboratory facilities.
-Additional renovations were started in 1994 and completed in 1997.
-Planning is underway for a major addition and renovation to Magruder Hall to begin in the Fall of 2001.
+Research laboratories and preparation rooms, a greenhouse chamber, and other facilities in Magruder Hall provide undergraduates scholarly interaction and research opportunities with faculty members.
+A 2.5 million-dollar renovation of the 1955 portion of the building was completed in 1985 and not only added a handsome look to the building but also provided state-of-the art teaching and research laboratory facilities.
+Renovations were started in 1994 and completed in 1997.
+A major (over \$20 million) renovation and expansion of Magruder Hall is ongoing, with completion scheduled in 2005.
+The renovation will bring the Science Division into one facility with state-of-the-art classrooms, laboratories, and technology.

 Located on the southern edge of the quadrangle, the McKinney Center houses the University Career Center, the Student Health Center and Telephone Services.

 Nearby is Kirk Memorial, which was dedicated in 1940 and honors John R. Kirk, president of Truman State University from 1899 to 1925.
-Violette Museum, which features exhibits highlighting early life in northeast Missouri, faculty offices, and the Credit Union Office are in Kirk Memorial.
-Directly in front of the building stands the memorial flame and the bronze statue of Joseph Baldwin, founder and first president of the University.
+Violette Museum, which features exhibits highlighting early life in northeast Missouri.
+Faculty offices are also located in Kirk Memorial.
+Directly in front of the building stands the Flame to the Second Century and the bronze statue of Joseph Baldwin, founder and first president of the University.
 The statue was dedicated in 1927 to mark the 100th anniversary of Baldwin's birth.
 Immediately behind Kirk Memorial on the site of the old Baldwin Hall is the landscaped sunken garden graced by ornate wooden gazebos at each end.

-The Kirk Building, also named in honor of Truman's president at the turn of the century, houses the offices of the Dean of Student Affairs, Residential Living, International Student Office, the Center for International Education Abroad, Upward Bound, Media Services, Physical Plant, Publications, Sports Information, and some Social Science Division faculty offices.
+The Kirk Building, also named in honor of Truman's president at the turn of the century, houses the offices of the Dean of Student Affairs, International Student Office, the Center for International Education Abroad, Upward Bound, Media Services, Physical Plant, Publications, Sports Information, and some Social Science Division faculty offices.

-The Ophelia Parrish building, also on the east side of the quadrangle, was at one time used as a demonstration elementary school.
-With renovation it now contains offices, studios, classrooms, and the University Art Gallery.
-Construction of a new addition and complete renovation of the existing building is currently underway to create a new, state-of-the-art home for the University's Fine Arts Division.
-Construction should be completed in 2002.
+The Ophelia Parrish building, home of the Fine Arts Division, was at one time used as a demonstration elementary school.
+With renovation and expansion completed in 2002, it now contains offices, studios, classrooms, and the University Art Gallery.
+Included are the state-of-the-art Courtyard Theatre and beautiful Performance Hall.

-Completing the quadrangle complex, the present Baldwin Hall, built in 1938 and expanded in 1958, currently houses the offices and classrooms of the Fine Arts Division.
+Completing the quadrangle complex, the present Baldwin Hall, built in 1938 and expanded in 1958, currently houses the offices and classrooms of the Military Science Division, Residential College Program, and Residential Living.
 Some Social Science and Language and Literature Division classrooms and faculty offices are on the third floor.
-Music studios and practice rooms are located on both the first and second floors.
-The 1,400-seat Baldwin Auditorium and the 200-seat Little Theatre, also located in Baldwin Hall, host numerous speakers and performing artists throughout the year.
-The Graduate Counseling Program is housed on the first floor.
+The 1,400-seat Baldwin Auditorium is located in Baldwin Hall, which hosts numerous speakers and performing artists throughout the year.